Orthodox Church of Ukraine: Polish Orthodox Church

 On 2 April 2019, the assembly of bishops of the Polish Orthodox Church released a communiqué.
 In it, it reiterated its stance taken 9 May and 15 November 2018.
-The communiqué says the POC is in favor of granting autocephaly to Ukraine, and that autocephaly should be given "according to the dogmatic and canonical norms of the whole Church, and not of a group of schismatics.
+The communiqué says "that the Polish Autocephalous Orthodox Church was and is in favour of granting full independence – autocephaly – to the Orthodox Church in Ukraine", and that autocephaly should be given "according to the dogmatic and canonical norms of the whole Church, and not of a group of schismatics.
 Those who left the Church and have been deprived of their priestly ordination, cannot represent a healthy ecclesial body.
 It is an uncanonical act, violating the Eucharistic and inter-Orthodox unity."
 The decision of the Assembly on the OCU was reaffirmed on 26 October 2021.
+On 9–11 December 2024, the Primate Epiphanius and representatives of the OCU participated in the European Consultation on a just peace in Ukraine in Warsaw; on 2 February 2025, the OCU Synod expressed "deep regret" over the fact that the leaders of the Polish Orthodox Church did not attend this peace conference.

+Orthodox Church in America (OCA)

+On 28 January 2019, the Holy Synod of Bishops of the Orthodox Church in America (OCA) released a statement rejecting "recognition of the Orthodox Church of Ukraine", instructing those within the OCA that "no changes be made to the diptychs".
+However, the OCA maintains communion with both the Church of Moscow and the Church of Constantinople, the latter including the Greek Orthodox Archdiocese of America.

-Reactions from religious bodies outside of Eastern Orthodoxy
+Relations with religious bodies outside of Eastern Orthodoxy

 Catholic Church

 The head of the Conference of Roman Catholic Bishops of Ukraine congratulated Epiphanius on his election in the name of the Roman Catholic bishops of Ukraine.

 Major Archbishop Shevchuk of the Ukrainian Greek Catholic Church (UGCC) congratulated the Orthodox Ukrainians on the formation of the OCU and said it was a "historic moment for Christians in Ukraine".
 On 18 December 2018, Shevchuck sent a letter of congratulation, in the name of both the UGCC and in his own name, to Metropolitan Epiphanius and said the election of Epiphanius was "God's gift on the way to the complete unity of the churches of Volodymyr's Baptism".

 However, in an interview published at the end of December 2019 on Radio Liberty, Major Archbishop Shevchuk said there was "no process of unification of the UGCC with the OCU".